Menu

 Walk and talk around Preston’s former cinemas and playhouses

-Posted on - 28th July, 2015 - 8:33pm | Author - | Posted in - City Centre, History, Nostalgia, Preston City Centre, Things to Do in and around Preston, What's On in Preston
+Posted on - 28th July, 2015 - 8:33pm | Author - | Posted in - History, Nostalgia, Preston City Centre, What's On in Preston

 Header Image

-President of the Preston Historical Society, David Hindle, will be conducting a ‘walk and talk’, showing where some of the popularĀ cinemas and theatre houses were located in the various main streets around the City centre in Preston.
+President of the Preston Historical Society, David Hindle, will be conducting a ‘walk and talk’, showing where some of the popular cinemas and theatre houses were located in the various main streets around the City centre in Preston.

 Theatre houses were extremely popular in the nineteenth and early part of the twentieth centuries and David will take you on a journey to the locations of those entertainment places and palaces; explaining how important they were to Prestonians in those times gone by.
-You will hear how hundreds of people were packed into some of the music halls, one in particular being an annex behind the George Hotel at the corner of Friargate and Market Street (formerly Back Lane) and the beginnings of the moving picture cinema and how popular they became to the townsfolkĀ as a mainstream form of entertainment in the first half of the twentieth century.
+You will hear how hundreds of people were packed into some of the music halls, one in particular being an annex behind the George Hotel at the corner of Friargate and Market Street (formerly Back Lane) and the beginnings of the moving picture cinema and how popular they became to the townsfolk as a mainstream form of entertainment in the first half of the twentieth century.

 David John Hindle, historian and renowned author of books concerning Preston's great history